 Gideon Angell received of his father a farm in Smithfield, adjoining that given to his brother, Col. John.
 He was a good farmer, an intelligent, social and kind neighbor.
-Cynthia was married to John Angell(HopeOliverHopeJohnThomas) a third cousin to her.
+Cynthia was married to John Angell(-Hope-Oliver-Hope-John-Thomas) a third cousin to her.

 NAME.
-DIED.
-ABEL ANGELL-17 Richard-5 Joh 1752 188.
-1829 16 BETSY MATHEWSON-Jeremiah Thomas, Lydia Leach-Oliver Richard 1788 118 James Abigail, Peleg Barnes Sally, Waterman Walker 1785 1826
+BORN.
+I DIED.

+47(ABEL ANGELL-17 Richard-5 Jo hn -2 John -1 Thoms ıs.
+1829

+ð BETSY MATHEWSON-Jeremiah 1752 1027

+16 Thomas, Lydia Leach - Oliver .
+1783 1788

+- 18 James 1785 1826

+Abigail, Peleg Barnes

 Abel Angell was a blacksmith in South Scituate, near the Angell tavern.
-He was successor to his father in the same business, and occupied the same house, shop and farm.
-He had some of his father's conspicuous traits of character, viz.: He was remarkable for his regular and fixed habits, patient endurance and industry.
-During the Revolutionary war there was a great deal of travel by his house, and he had a large share of transient business from the travelling public, as well as from He was a very kind neighbor and his immediate neighbors. rendered great service by his trade to those who wanted his work.
+He was successor to his father in the same business, and occupied the same house, shop and farm. some of his father's conspicuous traits of character, viz.: was remarkable for his regular and fixed habits, patient endurance and industry.
+During the Revolutionary war there was a great deal of travel by his house, and he had a large share of transient business from the travelling public, as well as from his immediate neighbors.
+He was a very kind neighbor and rendered great service by his trade to those who wanted his work.
 He is said to have been an excellent workman at his business, and he continued to work at blacksmithing more than fifty years in the same shop.
-His wife was well known for the neatness of her house, and skill and efficiency in her depart-When Gen. Lafayette encamped at the tavern near by ment. with his French regiment, during the Revolution, it was very cold weather, so that one soldier was frozen to death in the camp and his comrades buried him in the snow.
-He was afterwards buried on the meeting house lot near by.
+His wife was well known for the neatness of her house, and skill and efficiency in her depart-When Gen. Lafayette encamped at the tavern, near by with his French regiment, during the Revolution, it was very cold weather, so that one soldier was frozen to death in the camp and his comrades buried him in the snow He was afterwards buried on the meeting house lot near by.
 One of the officers of this regiment, being unwell, was accommodated in this family.
-Just east of this house in an orchard planted by his father, a burving ground was established.
+Just east of this house in an orchard planted by his father, a burying ground was established.
 In this lot were about thirty graves of his relatives-that of his sister Amey and her daughter Amey, and many others When this property was sold a few years ago by Richard, son of Abel, no reserve was made of this burial ground.
 The gravestones have been built into wall and the ground plowed.
 Richard commenced a burying place on the opposite side of the road where Abel, his father, was buried and some of his own children.
 The Episcopal Church is built on this lot, and it is doubtful how long these graves will be protected.
 The grave of his father is badly exposed.